JosephThorpe/nanopore/README.md

 ## Exercise 1: _De novo_ Comparing different assemblies

-_De novo_ assembly is one the most computationally demanding processes in bioinformatics.
+_De novo_ assembly is one of the most computationally demanding processes in bioinformatics.
 Large genomes require many hours or days of processing.
 A small bacterial genome may take up to several hours to assemble.
 Here we will assemble M. tuberculosis genomes using Spades (Bankevich et al, 2012).
 We will compute assembly statistics to check the quality, and review how resulting contigs can be aligned, ordered and orientated along the reference genome using Abacas (Assefa, Keane, Otto, Newbold, & Berriman, 2009).

 ### Quick start and data checks